2025-09-07 08:24 PM

 csv-parse: 5.8 TB

-Achieving SIMD nirvana was only half the battle.
-A high-performance engine is useless if its fuel line is clogged.
-The bottleneck had shifted from computation to memory access.
+Achieving SIMD performance was only half the battle.
+A fast engine is useless if it's starved for data.
+The bottleneck shifted from computation to memory access.

 Memory Hierarchy & Access Times (Intel Core i9):